codelijah/vervedent/README.md

    Use a local server (e.g., Live Server for VS Code) to view the project, or open src/index.html in a browser.

 ## Contribution
-1. Fork the repository.
+1. Fork the repository to your own GitHub account.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes and commit them.
-4. Test thoroughly
+4. Test thoroughly to ensure your changes work as expected.
-5. Submit a Pull Request.
+5. Submit a Pull Request describing your changes.